Common Causes of Loan Ineligibility

 Each year, FHLB Des Moines assesses the causes of loan ineligibility from Member Collateral Verifications (MCVs) in the prior year.
 From year to year, the primary causes tend to be the same matters, notably:

-- Loan Coding (loans secured by property not of the type the loan is reported).
+- Loan Coding - loans secured by property not of the type the loan is reported. (example: 1-4 family first mortgage loans with subprime and/or nontraditional characteristics reported as traditional loans).

 - Title Work (e.g. no title work, no final title work, mortgages/deeds of trust not in the requisite lien position).

-Together, the above two matters account for nearly 1/3 of ineligible loans found in MCVs.
+Together, the above two matters account for over 40 percent of ineligible loans found in MCVs.

 Some things to consider for improving eligibility on these two issues: